OpenGrabeso/jaagl/README.md

 ## No longer maintained

-This project is no longer maintained separataly.
+This project is no longer maintained separately.
 It was integrated directly into https://github.com/OpenGrabeso/glg2d, which was the only project using it.

 #### Design rationale